Search

 • What is the busiest day to depart from Rome Fiumicino Airport?

-The day with the most flights departing from Rome Fiumicino Airport is generally Monday, with an average of 9 flights leaving the airport.
+The day with the most flights departing from Rome Fiumicino Airport in the past week was Saturday, with 1,517 flights leaving the airport.

 Everything you need to know about Rome Fiumicino Airport flights